 OSHA has indicated that it plans to request data and facts to possibly modernize and update its 29 CFR 1910.147 standard on hazardous energy control.
 The current timeline for issuance of the updated standard is April 2018.
 According to the American Society of Safety Engineers (ASSE), the OSHA letter substantiates the need for high-caliber training and says that the emphasis on the ANSI/ASSE Z359.2 and Z490.1 standards is significant.

 “This response demonstrates that the functional protection expected by OSHA has its focus on the assured prevention of sudden start up or other release of hazardous energy that could harm workers,” said Todd Grover, global senior manager with Master Lock.
 Grover, who is an ANSI committee member, also said that “lockout/tagout can do this as an administrative control if the energy sources are fully understood, procedural guidance is correctly applied and sufficiently trained workers are provided the time and lockout equipment to fully control their exposure.”

-To protect workers who must perform maintenance on powered machinery, follow these steps:
+To protect workers, follow these steps:

 - Review OSHA letters of interpretation.

 - Evaluate LO/TO-related programs with a focus on control of hazardous energy.

 - Examine fall protection/restraint programs with an emphasis on the issue of competent/qualified person training.

 - If applicable, review ANSI/ASSE standards.